MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Forecast

 A forecast is a prediction about the future.
-Forecasts are expected to be incorrect to a certain degree, but to be useful they should be as accurate as possible.
+Forecasts are expected to be incorrect to a certain degree.
+However, to be useful, they should be as accurate as possible.
 Sometimes forecasts are created based on statistical calculations.
 In other cases, they're manually created based on shared information; for example, information that's incorporated from a customer forecast.
 Companies often create different kinds of forecasts as part of their long-term planning cycles.

 - **Supply forecasts** predict the supply or inventory that an organization expects to need during some future period.
 Typically, they're based on the demand forecast, current demand, or vendor contracts.
 Supply forecasts can be used for budgeting purposes and to compile information about expected purchases to share with suppliers.
 Organizations can set up [master plans with supply forecasts](/dynamics365/supply-chain/master-planning/planning-optimization/supply-forecast).